-If this is your loved one’s first year in a long-term care community, the holidays can be a stressful time.
+If this is your loved one’s first year in a long-term care community, holiday planning can be a stressful time.
 Even if they’ve lived there for some time, it can still be difficult.
 Your celebrations will be different from how they were in years past — but “different” doesn’t have to mean “bad.”

-7 Ways to Make the Most of the Holidays in a Senior Living Community
+Holiday Planning to Make the Most of the Holidays

 1. Decorate their room or suite.